switch120/sample-graphql-api/README.md

 npm run dev
 ```

-While in development mode; the app will listen for changes and reload automatically.
+While in development mode the app will listen for changes and reload automatically.

 ## Automated Deployment